rspamd/rspamd.com/doc/quickstart.md

 * Controller password
 * DKIM signing for outbound

-To run wizard, use the following command:
+To run the wizard, use the following command:

 ```
 rspamadm configwizard